Government Shutdown Resources

 Will I continue to receive my Social Security and SSI checks?

-Recipients will continue to receive their Social Security and SSI checks.
-The Social Security Administration (SSA) will continue to provide limited services like the issuance of original and replacement Social Security cards and holding appointments for benefit applications.
-However, SSA will stop services like benefit verifications and overpayment processing.
-Customer service wait times will dramatically increase.
+Recipients continue to receive their Social Security and SSI checks.
+The Social Security Administration (SSA) continues to provide limited services like the issuance of original and replacement Social Security cards and holding appointments for benefit applications.
+However, SSA is not providing services like benefit verifications, Medicare card replacement, and overpayment processing.
+These specific services — and many others — remain available online using your ‘my Social Security’ account.
+You can continue to expect longer customer service wait times.

 Will Medicare and Medicaid benefits be affected?

-Current Medicare, Medicaid, and disability insurance beneficiaries will continue to receive their benefits, assuming a shutdown lasts less than three months.
-The federal government has enough money for Medicaid to fund the first quarter of the next fiscal year.
-Beneficiary casework services will be largely suspended during a lapse in government funding.
+Current Medicare, Medicaid, and disability insurance beneficiaries continue to receive their benefits, assuming a shutdown lasts less than three months.
+The federal government has enough money for Medicaid to fund through the first quarter of this fiscal year (through September 30, 2026).
+Beneficiary casework services are largely suspended.
+Medicare telehealth flexibilities expired on October 1, prohibiting patients from receiving telehealth services in their homes.

 What happens to veterans’ services?

-All Veterans Affairs (VA) medical facilities and clinics will remain operational.
-The VA will continue to process veterans’ benefits.
-However, veterans will be affected by the shutdown of other services that they count on, including education and job training, support for veteran-owned businesses, and assistance for homeless veterans.
-VA will cease providing transition program assistance and career counseling.
-VA benefits regional offices will be closed.
+All Veterans Affairs (VA) medical facilities and clinics remain operational.
+The VA continues to process veterans’ benefits.
+However, other services veterans count on are affected by the shutdown, including education and job training, support for veteran-owned businesses, and assistance for homeless veterans.
+VA has ceased providing transition program assistance and career counseling.
+VA benefits regional offices are closed.

 Which federal employees keep working during a government shutdown?